 - First aid, CPR, and bleeding-control courses for all members

-“With resources and training provided by Magen David Adom, and full integration with our cutting-edge dispatch system, we can maximize the potential that already exists in Israel’s towns and neighborhoods,” Shacham said.
+“With resources and training provided by MAGEN DAVID ADOM, and full integration with our cutting-edge dispatch system, we can maximize the potential that already exists in Israel’s towns and neighborhoods,” Shacham said.
 “Working together, we can ensure that our communities are always fully protected.”